Aurora 1/72 737 'United' Kit First Look

-This is an 'ancient' model from Aurora that isn't a bad looking model of the Boeing 737-100, though there are a few issues with some of the shape details especially with the engines.
-Nevertheless, this is the only 737 kit produced in styrene in 1/72 scale.
-We came close in 1/72 with Heller's nice 707 kit and KMC's short-lived 1/72 727-200, but so far this kit is the only styrene option for the 737 in 1/72 scale.
-Airfix did release the 737-200 in 1/144 and Minicraft has produced the later generation guppies in the same scale.
+This is an 'ancient' model from Aurora that isn't a bad looking model of the early Boeing 737-100 (see Update below).
+This is the only 737-100 kit produced in styrene in 1/72 scale.
+BPK Models released the 737-200 in 1/72 scale while Airfix released the 737-200 in 1/144 and Minicraft has produced the later generation guppies in the same scale.

 Molded in white styrene, this kit was designed as a quick build which was ideal for younger modelers (me, for one).
 As you can see in the photos to the right, the kit is simple in layout with the only real challenge being the installation of the clear windscreen.